-Two-Factor vs. Multifactor vs. Adaptive Multifactor
+Two-Factor vs. Multifactor vs. Adaptive

-Two-factor authentication (2FA) is the simplest and most common form of multifactor authentication.
+- Two-Factor Authentication (2FA) is the simplest and most common form of multifactor authentication.
 With 2FA, users must supply two distinct proofs of identity for access.
 In nearly every case, two-factor authentication is a massive improvement over single-factor.

-Adaptive Multifactor Authentication is yet another certification tool that uses contextual information and business rules to determine which authentication factors to apply to a particular user, at a certain time, and in a specific situation.
+- Adaptive Authentication is yet another certification tool that uses contextual information and business rules to determine which authentication factors to apply to a particular user, at a certain time, and in a specific situation.
 It combines user authentication with AI and is an effective tool for balancing security requirements and the user experience.
 Adaptive MFA also makes access decisions based on data, such as: consecutive login failures, geo-location, geo-velocity (or the physical distance between consecutive login attempts), device type, time of day, and 3rd party intelligence data.

 MFA and Multilayered Cybersecurity

 While MFA can help strengthen your security, it is still best employed as part of a multilayered cybersecurity program based on a defense-in-depth strategy.
 Defense-in-depth is a cybersecurity model that employs continuous multilayered security for real-time, holistic protection.
 The reality of today’s cyber threats is that no one cybersecurity practice is enough to protect on its own.
 Instead, overlapping layers of cybersecurity protections are recommended.
 A layered defense helps security organizations reduce vulnerabilities, contain threats, and mitigate risk.